renuo/applications-setup-guide/asset_delivery.md

 ## Option B - TODO: Try Cloudflare Only

-And configure that /assets/* is always cached on Cloudflare.
+Use Cloudflare and configure that /assets/* is always cached on Cloudflare.